BraverElliot/Contracts/README.md

 # Contracts
-If you use thhese contracts please credit me.
+If you use these contracts please credit me.
 Or pull an Elliot and don't :(